qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 Also the |annotation| :sup:`Move Annotation` tool allows you to move the balloon on the map canvas.

-To delete an annotation, select it and either press the :kbd:`DEL` or :kbd:`Backspace` button or either double-click and press the **[Delete]** button in its properties dialog.
+To delete an annotation, select it and either press the :kbd:`Del` or :kbd:`Backspace` button or either double-click and press the **[Delete]** button in its properties dialog.

 .. note::